RNVizion/rnv-brand/BRAND_COLORS.md

 Same completeness shape as `_resolver_covers_permanent()`, for the same reason: **two lists of one thing, one grows, nothing compared them.**

+**And the guard had a gap on the day it shipped, found by the app side.** The loop walks `PERMANENT`, so an entry in `_PERMANENT_NOT_EMITTED` whose key `PERMANENT` does not hold was never visited — a `"ghost"` entry imported clean and passed.
+Two ways it bites: a **typo** in the exemption key, which reads as protection and protects nothing; and a **rename** in `PERMANENT`, which leaves a dead entry behind looking deliberate. **The construct-with-no-consumer failure, inside the guard written to catch a sibling of it** — a table only the thing it describes can reach cannot report its own dead rows.
+Closed 2026-09-12; both cases now fail by name.

+**A caution from arming it, worth carrying:** two guards standing in line means the second is easy to believe you have tested when you have only tested the first.
+Adding a bare colour to `PERMANENT` trips `_resolver_covers_permanent()` before the emission guard gets a turn — the tamper has to give the colour a resolver key too.

+### The version *is* the rev, and for one day it was not

+`pyproject.toml`'s comment reads *"the register revision, so `pip show` answers which rev."* Rev 33 shipped with it still at **32.0.0**.
+Rev 32 bumped it correctly, so this was a miss rather than a policy — but two writings of one number in two files with nothing comparing them is the shape of everything else this month.

+**Unlike the mirror case, both files are in this repository, so a check can see both sides.**
+`verify_rev_matches_version` now runs in the facts pass, parses `Last locked: … (rev N` against the version's major, and fails loud on a mismatch **or on either header shape moving** — a check that cannot find the rev line has not verified anything.
+The apps are unaffected either way: they pin and compare **commits**, which is exact regardless of the version string.

+### Interpolation is a perceptual-space question; mixture is a physical-model question

+The lab-mode failure that produced `#968e9b` was not the space — it was **averaging**.
+A two-colour ramp interpolates between two points, and the space's uniformity is exactly what is wanted.
+A four-colour mix takes a centroid, and **a centroid has no direction**; with four hues around the wheel it lands near the achromatic axis in any space.
+Kubelka-Munk did better because it is not an average at all — a subtractive absorption model, where the strongest absorber dominates rather than being diluted.

+**Two endpoints and a parameter want OKLab.
+Four pigments and a ratio want Kubelka-Munk.** The status family got the first right; the blue needed the second.

 ### The neutral ramp